 The Company Commander or a designated unit representative is the primary hand receipt holder for all furnishings in his or her assigned barracks, including individual rooms and common areas.
 Brigade Commanders will direct each Company Commander or the designated unit representative to sign and maintain their UH furnishings hand receipts with the Garrison FMO.
+Brigade and battalion S-4s will notify the housing managers/FMO NLT ten (10) working days prior to any company level change of command or assumption of command; ensure facilities and

+UH furnishings hand receipts are current.
 Commanders will ensure Soldiers are held accountable for the furnishings in their modules/sleeping rooms/spaces through the issuance of individual sub hand receipts generated in eMH.
 Company Commanders will conduct 100% inventory of all furnishings upon assuming command from the outgoing commander.